 Following up on 360 feedback

-One of the frequent missteps in 360s is a lack of follow up after the feedback is given.
+One of the frequent missteps in 360s is a lack of follow up after receiving feedback.
 For areas where the employee is excelling and areas where they need to gain more competence, they need follow-up and support.
 If they need to modify behavior, they need to understand what they are doing, what the impact is, and choose to do something different.
-A development plan, to help them take progressive steps to improve, can be owned by the employee and supported by the manager.
+A development plan, to help them take progressive steps to improve, which the employee owns, supported by the manager.

 Letting the employee think through what they want to do to continue to learn, change behavior, and gain competencies will be more likely to stick if the employee comes up with their ideas first.
 Using their own thinking will create ownership and commitment to the plan.